These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting all neurological residuals as separate, ratable conditions

-Why: After treatment cessation, DC 8002 requires rating residuals individually.
+After treatment cessation, DC 8002 requires rating residuals individually.
 If you only discuss the tumor itself and not the seizures, hemiparesis, aphasia, neurogenic bladder, and cognitive deficits separately, each of those conditions may not be properly identified and rated.

-Do this instead: Before the exam, make a written list of every neurological symptom you experience and bring it with you.
+Instead: Before the exam, make a written list of every neurological symptom you experience and bring it with you.
 Tell the examiner: 'I have several residual conditions I would like to make sure are all documented today' and go through each one.

 Impact: Post-treatment residual ratings - without capturing all residuals, combined rating will be artificially low